Cannabis health effects

 Edibles

-• Edibles can resemble food products such as gummy candy, cookies, chocolate and beverages.
+• Edibles often resemble food products such as gummy candy, cookies, chocolate and beverages.
+They may also come in tincture or capsules.
+These products are constantly evolving and are available in many forms.

 Effects of using cannabis